Kagu-chan/anki-jpdb.reader/docs/custom-meta.md

 # Custom Parsing

 ## Preintegrated apps
 [Some apps](../README.md#automatic-parsing) require additional logic to handle properly.
-Those apps have either custom configuration or custom code to behave as expected and interact with the extension automatically on page load.
+These apps have either custom configuration or custom code to behave as expected and interact with the extension automatically on page load.

-Those apps can be viewed and disabled in the settings.
+These apps can be viewed and disabled in the settings.

 ## Custom hosts
-If a you find yourself often parsing a specific web app, you can enable autoatic parsing for such an app.
+If you often parse a specific web app, you can enable automatic parsing for that app.

-Just fill in the hosts (one per line, or seperate by `,`, `;` or `[space]`) in the settings.
-Those hosts are recognized by the extension and parsed as soon as you navigated to it or inside the app.
+Just fill in the hosts (one per line, or separated by `,`, `;`, or `[space]`) in the settings.
+These hosts are recognized by the extension and parsed as soon as you navigate to them or inside the app.
 URL matching implements [roughly the functionality described here](https://developer.chrome.com/docs/extensions/develop/concepts/match-patterns).

-Please note that this works only properly for static content - apps loading its content async wont work properly.
-For anything advanced see [Custom meta](#custom-meta).
+Please note that this works properly only for static content - apps loading their content asynchronously may not work as expected.
+For anything advanced, see [Custom meta](#custom-meta).

 ```
 # Parsing an app, e.g. satorireader